 Understanding Mortgages for First Time Buyers

 Obtaining a mortgage loan, when purchasing real estate in Florida, can be done with ease when you understand the types of real estate you are purchasing.
-At Solutions First Mortgage Inc., we want to help you understand those unforeseen 3rd party costs of obtaining certain types of mortgage loans and the impacts to Debt To Income Ratios (DTI) a high DTI can be a reason for denial of your mortgage loan or a reduction in the funds to be available for you to borrow.
+At Inlanta Mortgage Inc., we want to help you understand those unforeseen 3rd party costs of obtaining certain types of mortgage loans.
+The impacts to Debt To Income Ratios (DTI) a high DTI can be a reason for denial of your mortgage loan.
+Or they could reduce the funds available for you to borrow.
 A higher DTI could also affect the interest rate you will be offered or qualify for.

 In Florida, it is very common to purchase a home in a Home Owners Association (HOA).
 The HOA fee(s), if mandatory, count toward your DTI.
 So a $200 monthly HOA fee for a borrower with $4,000 month income, is a 5% impact.
 This impact, with a note rate of 4.25%, could purchase you $35,000 of more house value, for the same monthly payment.
 Condo associations have very similar impacts, and with condo associations, you have to consider that you may have both a condo association fee and an HOA fee.